 A guide to understanding and using GA4 for deeper customer insights and improved marketing strategies

-Google Analytics is the go-to tool for businesses wanting to track their website performance.
-It allows users to analyse various metrics, such as number of visitors, traffic sources, page views and bounce rate.
-By tracking these metrics, website owners can gain valuable insights into how their website is performing and identify areas for improvement.
+Google Analytics has long been the go-to tool for businesses aiming to track their website performance.
+It provides invaluable insights into key metrics such as the number of visitors, traffic sources, page views, and bounce rate, helping website owners optimize their digital strategies.

-In this blog, we’ll dive into what GA4 is, how it works, and how you can make the update work for your business.
+In this blog, we’ll explore what GA4 is, how it works, and how you can leverage its features to benefit your business.

 What is GA4?